 Grief Support Services

 Participants enrolled in CPP and their dependents have access to free and confidential short-term counseling services.
-These services are available 24 hours a day, seven days a week, by calling 1-800-788-5614, follow the members prompt to reach a representative.
-If referred to other available services, there will be fees associated with the referrals.
+These services are available 24 hours a day, seven days a week, by calling the Employee Assistance Program (EAP) at 866-881-6800.

 - Depression, anxiety, and stress